pnpm/pnpm.io/docs/cli/link.md

 ### Add a binary globally

-If you are developing a package that has a binary, for example, a CLI tool, you can use `pnpm link --global` to make the binary available system-wide.
+If you are developing a package that has a binary, for example, a CLI tool, you can use `pnpm link` to make the binary available system-wide.
 This is the same as using `pnpm install -g foo`, but it will use the local version of `foo` instead of downloading it from the registry.

 Remember that the binary will be available only if the package has a `bin` field in its `package.json`.